 Bogus Internet merchandise sales continue to bedevil consumers, top complaint list.

-In 2016, for the fourth consecutive year, the National Consumers League’s Fraud.org received more complaints about Internet merchandise scams than any other type of fraud, making up nearly one-third (29.17%) of complaints received, an increase of 7% from 2015.
-Internet merchandise scams are also becoming more expensive for their victims, with a median reported loss of $450 (a 67.9% increase in 2016).
+In 2017, for the fifth consecutive year, the National Consumers League’s Fraud.org received more complaints about Internet merchandise scams than any other type of fraud, making up nearly one-third (29.39%) of complaints received.

 Internet merchandise scams come in many forms—often involving bogus sales of high-dollar goods such as electronics, designer clothing, and even pets.
 Many victims first encounter these scams via online ads promising deep discounts on popular merchandise.
 When they click on the ads, they are directed to a website to enter payment information or are instructed to contact a scammer directly.
 Unfortunately, once the money is paid, the merchandise never arrives.
 In many cases, buyers report being contacted again and instructed to send more money to cover fake “shipping” or “insurance” charges.